 Video tells a story and guides your audience through the customer journey like no other medium can.
-But when it comes to getting started with video, many of us are stuck at a roadblock, wondering what type of video content to produce and how to produce it.
+But when it comes to getting started with video, many of us can feel stuck, wondering what type of video content to produce and how to produce it.
 It all starts with the right video strategy.

 1. Thought Leadership Videos